 The Dose Matters

 Whole foods deliver nutrients in physiologically appropriate amounts that may allow your body to process and absorb them more effectively.
-Many supplements supply nutrients in much higher concentrations compared to whole food sources that you’d find in a healthy diet.
+Many supplements supply nutrients in much higher concentrations compared to whole food sources.

 Both too much and too little of any nutrient can cause a negative effect in the body.
 This is what’s known as the dose-dependent effect.
 When we eat a balanced whole foods-based diet, it’s much more difficult to develop nutrient deficiencies or overdo specific nutrients.